 - Turn the temperature on the Pit Boss up to 250°F.

 - Once the pork loin has been cooking for about an hour in total, or if the internal temperature has reached 100°F, remove the temperature probe and flip the pork loin over so that top is now on the bottom.
 Press the sides of the meat together again to make it more compact.
 Replace the temperature probe.

-- Close the lid and continue to cook at 250°F until the internal temperature of the pork reaches 145°F. This wil take about 90 minutes in total from when you first put the pork loin on.
+- Close the lid and continue to cook at 250°F until the internal temperature of the pork reaches 140-145°F. This will take about 90 minutes in total from when you first put the pork loin on, depending on the size.

 Remove, Rest, and Slice

 - Remove the smoked pork loin and let it rest on a cutting board, uncovered for 20-30 minutes.

-- Slice the pork in thick 1 inch slices for each guest starting at the thinnest end and working your way to the center.
+- Slice the pork into thick 1-inch slices for each guest starting at the thinnest end and working your way to the center.
 Only slice what you plan to serve immediately so that the pieces do not dry out.

-- Serve immediately with warmed BBQ sauce optionally.
+- Serve immediately with warmed BBQ sauce, if desired.